Sandra Williams (American politician): Mayoral campaign

 In May 2021, Williams announced her candidacy in the upcoming Cleveland mayoral election after incumbent Mayor Frank G. Jackson announced his retirement.
-In the September 14 primary, Williams was eliminated after placing in 6th with just over 11% of the vote.
-Williams was the only female candidate in the race, and if elected would have been the first African-American Woman to serve as Mayor of Cleveland.
+In the September 14 primary, Williams was eliminated after placing 6th with just over 11% of the vote.
+She was the only female candidate in the race, and, if elected, would have been the first African-American woman to serve as mayor of Cleveland.

 Policy and positions

 Williams has been a vocal critic of Governor John Kasich's lack of diversity upon choosing his cabinet, stating, "I would hope that Kasich would understand that this state is very diverse....
 African-Americans, as well as other minorities, make up a significant portion of the state's population and his cabinet, as well as his staff, should reflect that."
-She also has stated that there is a "strong possibility" that Gov. Kasich and the GOP controlled legislature would curtail efforts to expand minority business contracting.
+She also has stated that there is a "strong possibility" that Gov. Kasich and the GOP-controlled legislature would curtail efforts to expand minority business contracting.

 A staunch opponent of collective bargaining reform brought forth in S.B.
 5, Williams believes that Republicans could risk defeat if they continued with the bill.

 As chairperson of the Legislative Black Caucus, Williams was vocal about a controversial initiative that would require a photo ID to cast a ballot.
-Williams believes that doing so would "disenfranchise" minority voters from participating in an election.
+She believes that doing so would "disenfranchise" minority voters from participating in an election.
 She has called it an intentional attack on the Democratic Party.

 In April, 2011, Williams made news when citizens concerned about Governor Kasich's proposed budget tried to visit legislators' Columbus offices and were stopped by state troopers and a police dog.
 Williams, who had an appointment scheduled with the group, said the dog was unnecessary and intimidating.

 In one of her first initiatives in the Senate, Williams proposed workforce training measures.